Form book: Purpose

 Due to the exacting nature of legal forms and the time and effort required to prepare legal documents, form books were created as an aid in the drafting process.
 These books conserve time and serve as a reference to attorneys and law students seeking to use them in their practice.
 The importance of these books is not to be underestimated, as a form lacking proper language or information may jeopardize court proceedings.

 Forms can contain standard language to be used in court proceedings, or may more closely resemble a template which is to be filled in based on case specifics.
 Forms found in form books are often used as a reference, as the document that will be used must be tailored specifically to the court and situation in which it will be presented.
 In some cases, such as patent and bankruptcy, certain forms are legally required.

 Form books may be arranged chronologically, alphabetically, by subject, or by jurisdiction.
 They may also include additional resources such as outlines, research references, annotations, state considerations, and law practice checklists in addition to the forms.

 The style, format, and information required in court documents differs from one jurisdiction to another, between different levels of courts in a system, and between different areas of law.
-Therefore, the companies that publish casebook and other legal materials often publish form books as well, offering selections specific to the location and type of practice in which their customers are engaged.
+Therefore, the companies that publish casebooks and other legal materials often publish form books as well, offering selections specific to the location and type of practice in which their customers are engaged.
 Many publishers offer the forms in their books on computer discs.
 Some books may be accompanied by CD-ROMs or DVD-ROMs.

 The advent of the Internet has lessened demand for printed form books.
 Many forms are now distributed freely by various courts, and others are available for free or online purchase.
 Forms online may be offered with drafting tools and other resources.

-Types of Form Books
+Types

 There are several different categories of form books available.
 These differ in their organization, subject, and the nature of the information contained.

-General Form Books
+General form books

 General form books usually fall into one of two categories: transactional, or covering pleading and practice processes.
 Transactional (or legal) forms give examples of contracts, wills, leases, deeds, mortgages, and other substantive matters.
 Pleading and practice forms provide formatting and examples for legal language to be used in various court motions such as complaints, answers, and motions to dismiss.
 General form books are not state specific, and are annotated and cross-referenced.
 They are usually arranged alphabetically or encyclopedically and may provide a topical index to aid researchers in finding specific forms.

-Form Books for Specific Subjects or Proceedings
+Form books for specific subjects or proceedings

 Publishers can provide form books that discuss a specific type of practice.
 Topics which might have their own form books include real estate, business law, and tax.